 China's open-source AI models — primarily Qwen and DeepSeek — now account for roughly 30% of global AI usage, according to the South China Morning Post.
 Combined, they hold about 15% of the global AI market, up from roughly 1% just a year ago.

 This matters because open-source models are not limited by geography.
-Developers in Brazil, India, Indonesia, and Nigeria are downloading and deploying Qwen and DeepSeek models at scale.
-The 140 trillion daily tokens include not just domestic Chinese usage but growing international consumption of Chinese models through APIs and self-hosted deployments.
+Developers in Brazil, India, Indonesia, and Nigeria can download and deploy Qwen and DeepSeek models without waiting for a domestic frontier lab.
+The 140 trillion daily token figure is mostly a China disclosure, but the broader usage pattern includes growing international consumption of Chinese models through APIs and self-hosted deployments.

 This is a different kind of AI influence than the one the US has built.
 American AI leadership has been defined by frontier model performance and enterprise adoption.
 Chinese AI influence is increasingly defined by accessibility and affordability — making capable AI available to markets and users that cannot afford $15 per million tokens.